paulmehmet/alx-interview/README.md

 <!---->

 # :man: Author and Credits.
 This project was done by [SE.
-Oni Michael](https://github.com/TheOnis).
+Paul Mercy Bosede](https://github.com/paulmehmet).
 Feel free to get intouch with me;

 :thumbsup: A lot of thanks to [ALX-Africa Software Engineering](https://www.alxafrica.com/) program for the project requirements...